seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Nurse**
 Even or odd, of all days in the year,
 Come Lammas-eve at night shall she be fourteen.
-Susan and she–God rest all Christian souls!–
+Susan and she--God rest all Christian souls!--
 Were of an age: well, Susan is with God;
 She was too good for me: but, as I said,
 On Lammas-eve at night shall she be fourteen;
 That shall she, marry; I remember it well.
-‘Tis since the earthquake now eleven years;
+'Tis since the earthquake now eleven years;
-And she was wean’d,–I never shall forget it,–
+And she was wean'd,--I never shall forget it,--
 Of all the days of the year, upon that day:
 For I had then laid wormwood to my dug,
 Sitting in the sun under the dove-house wall;
-My lord and you were then at Mantua:–
+My lord and you were then at Mantua:--
-Nay, I do bear a brain:–but, as I said,
+Nay, I do bear a brain:--but, as I said,
 When it did taste the wormwood on the nipple
 Of my dug and felt it bitter, pretty fool,
 To see it tetchy and fall out with the dug!
-Shake quoth the dove-house: ’twas no need, I trow,
+Shake quoth the dove-house: 'twas no need, I trow,
 To bid me trudge:
 And since that time it is eleven years;
 For then she could stand alone; nay, by the rood,
 She could have run and waddled all about;
 For even the day before, she broke her brow:
-And then my husband–God be with his soul!
+And then my husband--God be with his soul!
-A’ was a merry man–took up the child:
+A' was a merry man--took up the child:
-‘Yea,’ quoth he, ‘dost thou fall upon thy face?
+'Yea,' quoth he, 'dost thou fall upon thy face?
 Thou wilt fall backward when thou hast more wit;
-Wilt thou not, Jule?’ and, by my holidame,
+Wilt thou not, Jule?' and, by my holidame,
-The pretty wretch left crying and said ‘Ay.’
+The pretty wretch left crying and said 'Ay.'
 To see, now, how a jest shall come about!
 I warrant, an I should live a thousand years,
-I never should forget it: ‘Wilt thou not, Jule?’ quoth he;
+I never should forget it: 'Wilt thou not, Jule?' quoth he;
-And, pretty fool, it stinted and said ‘Ay.’
+And, pretty fool, it stinted and said 'Ay.'

 **LADY CAPULET**
 Enough of this; I pray thee, hold thy peace.

 **Nurse**
 Yes, madam: yet I cannot choose but laugh,
-To think it should leave crying and say ‘Ay.’
+To think it should leave crying and say 'Ay.'
 And yet, I warrant, it had upon its brow
-A bump as big as a young cockerel’s stone;
+A bump as big as a young cockerel's stone;
 A parlous knock; and it cried bitterly:
-‘Yea,’ quoth my husband,‘fall’st upon thy face?
+'Yea,' quoth my husband,'fall'st upon thy face?
 Thou wilt fall backward when thou comest to age;
-Wilt thou not, Jule?’ it stinted and said ‘Ay.’
+Wilt thou not, Jule?' it stinted and said 'Ay.'

 **JULIET**
 And stint thou too, I pray thee, nurse, say I.

 **Nurse**
 Peace, I have done.
 God mark thee to his grace!
-Thou wast the prettiest babe that e’er I nursed:
+Thou wast the prettiest babe that e'er I nursed:
 An I might live to see thee married once,
 I have my wish.

 **LADY CAPULET**
-Marry, that ‘marry’ is the very theme
+Marry, that 'marry' is the very theme
 I came to talk of.
 Tell me, daughter Juliet,
 How stands your disposition to be married?